goutamyg/MVT/lib/tutorial/MVT_ONNX_TRT_Tutorial.md

 ---

 ## TensorRT Conversion and Inference
-**Introduction** [TensorRT](https://github.com/NVIDIA/TensorRT) is a high-performance deep learning inference SDK by NVIDIA:registered:.
+**Introduction**: [TensorRT](https://github.com/NVIDIA/TensorRT) is a high-performance deep learning inference SDK by NVIDIA:registered:.
 Using TensorRT as the backend, our *MVT* tracker runs at a speed of ~300*fps* :zap::zap: on an NVidia RTX 3090 GPU.

 ### Installation
 ```